carlosreyesweb/carlosreyesweb/README.md

 # Hi 👋, I'm Carlos Reyes

-## A passionate Frontend Developer from Venezuela
+## A passionate Web Developer from Venezuela

 - 👨‍💻 All of my projects are available at [carlosreyesweb.com](https://www.carlosreyesweb.com)